INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Experimental setup

 \subsection{Networks}

-The data used in this study is sourced from a Super-App company that operates in Latin America, providing both a delivery app and credit card services to its customers.
-The data covers a period of nine months, during which aggregated information about delivery app usage was used to create monthly snapshots of the network, while credit card usage data was utilized to construct node features (see online Appendix C).
-The network includes only credit card customers with three types of connections based on the delivery app usage as outlined in Table \ref{Edge_types}.
-To account for the various types of connections, edge features are encoded with information about the connection type(s), allowing for the representation of multiple connection types per edge.
+The data used in this study is sourced from a Super-App company operating in Latin America that offers both a delivery app and credit card services.
+The data covers a period of nine months, during which aggregated information on delivery app usage was used to create monthly snapshots of the network, while credit card usage data was used to construct node features (see Appendix \ref{appen:node_features}, Table \ref{node_features}).
+Numerical features are normalized using min-max normalization to stabilize learning and speed up convergence.
+Categorical features are one-hot encoded.
+To account for new nodes appearing in the network over time, we add artificial node features for the future nodes (not used in the backpropagation process during training) with features that are zeroed out.
+The network only includes credit card customers who use the delivery app, with three types of connections based on the app usage, as described in Table \ref{Edge_types}.
+To account for these types of connections, edge features are one-hot encoded with information about the connection type(s), allowing multiple connection types to be represented per edge.
 The network is dynamic, with new nodes and edges appearing over time, while existing nodes and connections persist, leading to its continuous growth.